Luminarada80/falling_sand/README.md

 # Installation and running

-Make sure to have VcXserv Windows X Server if running on WSL
+1. Make sure to have VcXserv Windows X Server if running on WSL

-Install cmake from `apt install cmake`
+2. Install cmake from `apt install cmake`

-In the main directory, create a `build` directory and navigate into it.

-Run `cmake build`
+3. Run `cmake .`

+4. Install SFML with `sudo apt install libsfml-dev`

+5. Build the project using `make`

+Run the program using `./sand`

+> If the window is not opening, try using `LIBGL_ALWAYS_SOFTWARE=1 ./sand`